cotes2020/jekyll-theme-chirpy/README.md

 ### Customization

-Basically, go to `_config.yml` and customize the variables as needed, some of them are typical options:
+Basically, go to `_config.yml` and configure the variables as needed.
+Some of them are typical options:

 * `url`